 3. Professional services

 While over-the-counter products are available and easily accessible, if you are after the best results for you and your smile, you should seek professional teeth whitening from your dentist or orthodontist.
 They tend to use more powerful products that will give you whiter teeth in a shorter amount of time.
-And they know what chemicals are used in each product, so they will ensure the materials are safe for you, protecting your delicate gums and teeth enamel.
-The whitening procedure can either be home tray bleaching with whitening gel, or in-office bleaching with a high powered whitening machine.
+And they know what chemicals are used in each product, so they will ensure the materials are safe for you, protecting your delicate gums and tooth enamel.
+The whitening procedure can either be at home tray bleaching with whitening gel, or in-office bleaching with a high-powered whitening machine.

 Can you whiten teeth at home after braces?

-Over the years, people have discovered natural ingredients with teeth whitening properties, such as rubbing your teeth with baking soda, strawberry, or lemon.
-The Australian Dental Association does not recommend this approach as you do not know what type of irreversible damage you may be causing to your teeth and gums.
-Always see a dentist or orthodontist for safe and professional teeth whitening services.
+Over the years, people have discovered natural ingredients with teeth-whitening properties, such as rubbing your teeth with baking soda, strawberry, or lemon.
+The Australian Dental Association does not recommend this approach as can cause irreversible damage your teeth and gums.
+Always see a dentist or orthodontist for safe and professional teeth whitening services or stick to at-home whitening products that have been approved for use in Australia.

 Do orthodontists offer teeth whitening after braces?

-How long after braces can you whiten teeth?
+How long after braces can you whiten your teeth?

-Immediately after getting your braces removed, your teeth may feel a little sensitive and weak for a short period of time so Orthodontics Australia recommends waiting at least six months to whiten your teeth after getting your braces removed.
+Immediately after getting your braces removed, your teeth may feel a little sensitive and weak for a short period, so Orthodontics Australia recommends waiting at least six months to whiten your teeth after getting your braces removed.
 This will give your teeth enough time to regain their strength and adjust to life without braces, making the process more comfortable and effective.
-Remember, saliva will help reduce the intensity of the discolouration over time, so give it a few months to work its magic before deciding to get your teeth whitened at a qualified dentist or orthodontist.
+Remember, saliva will help reduce the intensity of the discolouration over time, so give it a few months to work its magic before deciding to get your teeth whitened by a qualified dentist or orthodontist.

 If you have any questions about teeth whitening after braces, your chosen orthodontist will be happy to help.
-Use our Finder Tool to ensure you are seeing a specialist.
+Use our Finder Tool to connect with a specialist.